AzizEkren/AzizEkren/README.md

 ## 📌 About Me
 👋 Hi, I'm **Aziz Ekren**!
-🎯 Passionate about **Android Development, Web Technologies, and Data Science**.
+🎯 Passionate about **Android Development, Web Technologies, and Mobile Development**.
 💡 Currently learning **Machine Learning & AI**.
 📫 How to reach me: [LinkedIn](https://linkedin.com/in/azizekren)